Being inflexible sucks.

 Signs That You Lack Shoulder Mobility

 Elbows: Your elbows should be locked out overhead.
-If your elbows are bent, you may lack tricep flexibility.
+If your elbows are bent, you may lack Shoulder Flexibility, and/or Thoracic Flexibility.

-Hands: Your thumbs should be facing backwards.
-This places your shoulder is an externally rotated position. if you cannot keep your arms directly overhead with your thumbs facing backwards, you may lack shoulder flexion and rotation flexibility
+Hands: Your thumbs should be facing backward.
+This places your shoulder in an externally rotated position. if you cannot keep your arms directly overhead with your thumbs facing backward, you may lack Shoulder Flexion and Rotation Flexibility

-There is a large portion of the population that have tight calves.
+There is a large portion of the population that has tight calves.
 Tight calves are detrimental to your fitness because they destroy your ankle flexibility.

 Your body is one machine.
 If one thing breaks or doesn’t function properly, it will cause a chain reaction and force other parts to compensate.

-If you do not have proper ankle flexibility, it will travel up the chain and not allow optimal positioning of your knee, which ultimately affects the positioning of your hip and so on and so forth.
+If you do not have proper ankle flexibility, it will travel up the chain.
+Poor ankle mobility will not allow optimal positioning of your knee, which ultimately affects the positioning of your hip and so on and so forth.

 Also as we described above, you need to have sufficient ankle mobility just to be able to perform the squat correctly.